-Contributing to the delinquency of a minor is a crime that can be charged when a person acts or fails to act in a way that causes a minor (a person under the age of 18) to:
+Contributing to the delinquency of a minor is a crime that can be charged when you cause or enable a minor (a person under the age of 18) to:

 - engage in illegal or delinquent behavior,

 - become a dependent of the juvenile court system.